hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 - max_length: input will be padded/truncate to max_length before feeding to the model.
 - max_epochs: number of epoch to train.
 - batch_size: training batch size.
 - mixed_precision: precision to use in training.
 Support 'fp16' and 'bf16'.
-Note that some device may not support the 'bf16' option, please refer to [Nvidia](https://developer.nvidia.com/) to check compatability.
+Note that some device may not support the 'bf16' option, please refer to [Nvidia](https://developer.nvidia.com/) to check compatibility.
-- save_interval: save the model weights as well as optimizer/schedualer states every save_interval steps/episodes.
+- save_interval: save the model weights as well as optimizer/scheduler states every save_interval steps/episodes.
 - merge_lora_weights: whether to merge lora weights before saving the model
 - lr: the learning rate used in training.
 - accumulation_steps: accumulate gradient every accumulation_steps.